RadEdje/RadLens2.0/README.md

 # RadLens2 powered by Tensorflow 2.0

-### This is the fully migrated version of my inital RadLense web app now using Tensorflow 2.0 (python) and Tensorflow.js ver 1.0.0
+### This is the fully migrated version of my inital RadLens web app now using Tensorflow 2.0 (python) and Tensorflow.js ver 1.0.0

 RadLens2 (just like the initial RadLens) is a web app that tries to classify images as either a Monteggia or Galeazzi fracture (fractures of the forearm).
 It uses an AI/ML algorithm that runs right in the browser on the local machine (phones running android 8.0 or iOS devices running safari 11; latest chrome, firefox, opera on laptop and desktop).
 It uses the phone's/laptop's/desktop's camera to scan images.

-## Differences from the original Radlense:
+## Differences from the original Radlens:
   * now uses the native tf.keras api (instead of keras itself).
   * smaller AI/ML model foot print after conversion from native tf python to tf js
   * results in faster initial load times (10-30 seconds on some moderate internet connection speeds versus the older web app which used to take 1-2 mins for the initial load time